 Baleen whales are generally huge; the largest is the biggest creature to have ever lived on Earth- the blue whale.
 Baleen whales are aptly nick-named the ‘great whales’ yet they survive on the teeniest (and most abundant) animals in the ocean; they are filter feeding specialists and target shoals of small fish or clouds of zooplankton and krill in the sea.
 Their baleen plates or ‘whale bones’ are made from a material similar to human fingernails and animal horns; they are strong, flexible and feathered at the edges, rather like bristles on a brush.
 Huge volumes of seawater are strained through the baleen plates which sieve and retain little sea creatures in huge quantities.

 Right whales and bowheads are skimmers or grazers and gather food by swimming slowly, open-mouthed through dense patches of it.
-Humpbacks, blue whales and fin whales are gulpers; their throats are expandable and enable them to take enormous mouthfuls of seawater and sieve out their prey; grey whales are bottom feeders and sift prey from mouthfuls of mud on the seabed.
+Humpbacks, blue whales and fin whales are gulpers; their throats are expandable and enable them to take enormous mouthfuls of seawater and sieve out their prey; gray whales are bottom feeders and sift prey from mouthfuls of mud on the seabed.

 Most baleen whales are migratory and tend to follow the same basic migratory pattern.
-Some, such as humpbacks and grey whales make very long, seasonal migrations.
+Some, such as humpbacks and gray whales make very long, seasonal migrations.
 Our understanding of why they do this is that they face a dilemma; there is much more whale food available in cold polar oceans but these environments are risky and challenging for vulnerable newborn whales who thrive in warmer seas.
 The baleen whale solution to this is to feed in cold water feeding areas for as long as possible in the summer months and then swim to warm, calm water nursery areas.
-Not all baleen whales migrate; the Bryde's whale, bowhead whale and sei whale are all non-migratory.
+Not all baleen whales migrate; Bryde's whale, the bowhead whale and sei whale are all non-migratory.

 Baleen whales do not echolocate but they do make sounds to communicate with one another, display and attract mates, repel rivals and establish territories.
 Different baleen whales use a variety of sounds including singing, moans and short pulses.